frizquierdo/EncryptBundle/README.md

 ## Step 4: General Use

-The bundle comes with an DoctrineEncryptSubscriber.
-This subscriber catches the doctrine events onLoad, onFlush and postFlush.
+The bundle comes with an DoctrineEncryptListener.
+This listener catches the doctrine events onLoad, onFlush and postFlush.

-The onLoad event subscriber will decrypt your entity parameter at loading.
+The onLoad event listener will decrypt your entity parameter at loading.
 This means that your forms and form fields will already be decrypted.

-The onFlush and postFlush event subscribers will check if encryption is enabled, and encrypt the data before entry to the database.
+The onFlush and postFlush event listeners will check if encryption is enabled, and encrypt the data before entry to the database.

 So, in normal CRUD operation you do not need to do anything in the controller for encrypting or decrypting